 But training at Williamson goes far beyond the classroom, as students live in a carefully structured environment that includes daily chapel, work details, a dress code, and clearly defined rules and responsibilities.
 A Williamson education emphasizes the importance of moral values, industry, and quality workmanship.
 The goal is to foster in students the proper attitudes for success in life and on the job, including self-discipline, personal integrity, and reliability.

-An independent, post-secondary, vocational-technical school, Williamson provides all students with full scholarships that cover tuition, room, board, and textbooks, making Williamson the only free college of its kind in the nation.
+An independent undergraduate technical college, Williamson provides all students with full scholarships that cover tuition, room, board, and textbooks, making Williamson the only free college of its kind in the nation.
 In exchange for their education, students must follow the college’s rules and help with the food service and maintenance of buildings and grounds.